Markkreel/Binary-Static-Analysis-Through-Instruction-and-Operand-Extraction-and-AHC-Algorithm/README.md

 ### Advantages

-- By analyzing block distribution similarity, you can gain insights into how blocks might be functionally related.
-- The AHC algorithm helps visualize these relationships by grouping similar blocks together.
+Analyzing the similarity in block distributions provides insights into potential functional relationships among blocks.
+The Agglomerative Hierarchical Clustering (AHC) algorithm aids in visualizing these relationships by clustering similar blocks together.

 ### **Understanding the Output**